The World Bank Group integrates the principles of sustainable development into its work with clients across all sectors and regions.

 “Ending extreme poverty within a generation and promoting shared prosperity must be achieved in such a way as to be sustainable over time and across generations.
 This requires promoting environmental, social, and fiscal sustainability.
 We need to secure the long-term future of our planet and its resources so future generations do not find themselves in a wasteland.
 We also must aim for sustained social inclusion and limit the size of economic debt inherited by future generations.”

-The World Bank Group’s work in sustainable development can be found prominently in, for example, its urban development projects, including support for energy efficiency improvements in buildings, public transit, and carefully planned development based on low-carbon growth and social inclusion, including public services.
+The World Bank Group’s work in sustainable development can be found prominently in its urban development projects, including support for energy efficiency improvements in buildings, public transit, and carefully planned development based on low-carbon growth and social inclusion, including public services, among other areas.

 The Bank’s Inclusive Green Growth report provided an analytical framework and priority steps for helping clients design public policies and encourage the investments needed to strengthen sustainable development and improve standards of living in rapidly developing countries.
 Much that is useful can be done now: clean air and water and solid waste management are basic needs, and many urban planning and environmental policies enhance productivity and poverty alleviation.
-Ultimately, sustainable growth hinges on good growth policy, which aims to get prices right and fix markets, address coordination failures and knowledge externalities, and assign property rights.
+Ultimately, sustainable growth hinges on good growth policy, which aims to get prices right, fix markets, address coordination failures and acknowledge externalities.

 In rural areas, the Bank emphasizes resource-efficient, climate-smart agriculture practices and a landscape approach that recognizes the interdependence of forests, water supplies, and food security.
 The Bank Group is committed to the goals of the Sustainable Energy for All initiative: achieving universal access to energy, doubling the rate of improvement in energy efficiency, and doubling the share of renewable energy in the global mix by 2030.